 First, it has to be stated, I am not the kind of teacher who enjoys breaks or the end of the school year.
 I don’t rejoice on Friday afternoons and I am not sad on Sunday nights.
 Yes, I enjoy sleeping in a little on Saturdays and spending time with my family.
 But I also really love being in my classroom.

 Then, I am not the type of teacher who counts down the days left in the year.
 More so, I want to teach in the building with my learners.
 I want the roster and I want to do the work.

-My passion comes from seeing their faces and watch them learn.
+My passion comes from seeing their faces and watching them learn.
 I want to show them how much fun it is to learn new things.
-Trust me, trust all of us, I don’t want the school to remained closed for the remainder of the year.
+Trust me, trust all of us, I don’t want the school to remain closed for the remainder of the year.
 I want the remainder of the year.

 So What Kind of Teacher do I Become?

 Now, my job has to shift.
 First, I turn my home into my classroom.
 Now, my computer becomes my tool to teach digitally.
 My mind has to shift, as well, to focus on becoming the kind of teacher I must become to help my students.

 Next, I must shift toward understanding.
 My job is to take this loss with the understanding that this is the best thing for my students’ health and everyone else’s health.
 Even though I HATE it, even though the idea of this makes me sick and cry at the same time, even though I don’t want to do it.
 I know my job is to take this and make this into something beautiful for my little learners.
 Why?
 Because THEY ARE WORTH it.